 Each summer Exploring Transfer offers between three and five specially designed courses, each taught by a Vassar and a community college professor.
 Each of these courses, which are usually interdisciplinary in focus, carry one unit of Vassar credit and match the expectations for 100 level courses during the regular year.
 Students live in one of the residence halls where they are encouraged by program counselors to form a learning cohort to promote intellectual sharing and to provide mutual academic and personal support.

-Each student receives a scholarship that covers completely their tuition, room, board, books, and all other supplies.
+Each accepted student receives a scholarship to the Exploring Transfer Program that covers completely their tuition, room, board, books, and all other supplies.

 Interested in the Exploring Transfer Program?